 Powerful Offense:

 This offense is built around the premise of using FBTN effects (Moses, Noah, and Jairus), choose the blocker effects (Zaccheus and Elijah), and toss effects (Jairus/Jairus Daughter and Jeremiah) all within the color palette of Green/Gold which share key enhancements together that also work with Moses (CoW).
-The synergy is strong in this offense.
-David, Heart after God is the one character who is not Green or Gold but he has amazing synergy in this build being able to grab Plague of Frogs, Plague of Darkness, Angel of the Lord, Chronicles of the Kings, or Son of God (K).
-Additionally: The Lord Goes Before you is a sneaky card here being able to be used with Pharaoh’s Daughter and David for a strong situational rescue and is a nice card for David’s Harp to grab.
+The synergy is strong in this offense and you will notice the FBTN characters have plenty of enhancements between deck/reserve to back them up.
+David, Heart after God is the one character who is not Green or Gold but he has amazing synergy in this build being able to grab Plague of Frogs, Angel of the Lord, Chronicles of the Kings, or Son of God (K).
+One play I really like is with initiative in battle playing The Emmaus Road on one of my Green or Gold heroes and tutoring for David, HAG with Emmaus Road and adding him to battle with Emmaus Road to tutor for Angel of the Lord or Chronicles of the Kings or Son of God or a OT GE battle winner.
+Nifty!

 Contingency: